 § 15484.
 Continuing Financial Capacity of Group Self-Insurers.

 (a) Each group self-insurer shall submit annually the group's un-audited financial statement to the Chief by March 1.
 The group self-insurer shall obtain a current certified, independently audited financial statement complete with all notes and schedules.
-The financial statement shall be prepared according to Generally Accepted Auditing Principles (GAAP) and shall be submitted to the Chief by July 1 following the end of the program year.
+The financial statement shall be prepared according to Generally Accepted Accounting Principles (GAAP) and shall be submitted to the Chief by July 1 following the end of the program year.

 (b) The group self-insurer's financial statement for each year shall include exhibits indicating specific amounts collected as group member contributions and earned from investments, as well as specific amounts for the year reported for the following administrative costs: